wallytutor/finite-element-method/src/Gmsh/README.md

     - Using `Mesh.Algorithm = 5;` is recommended for complex gradients of mesh

 1. [Unstructured quadrangular meshes](t11.geo)
+    - Recombination of all surfaces with `Recombine Surface {:};`
+    - Alternativelly one can use `Mesh.RecombineAll` flag
+    - `Mesh.Algorithm = 8;` allows mostly right triangles
+    - Algorithm can be controlled through `Mesh.RecombinationAlgorithm`

 1. [Cross-patch meshing with compounds](t12.geo)